 Lawndale is a tiny town located in the state of North Carolina.
 With a population of 592 people and two constituent neighborhoods, Lawndale is the 460th largest community in North Carolina.

-Because occupations involving physical labor dominate the local economy, Lawndale is generally considered to be a blue-collar town.
-44.49% of the Lawndale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Lawndale is a town of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Lawndale who work in office and administrative support (11.86%), personal care services (8.47%), and farm management occupations (8.05%).
+Lawndale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lawndale is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Lawndale who work in sales jobs (12.41%), office and administrative support (12.04%), and personal care services (10.95%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lawndale has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lawndale a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 As is often the case in a small town, Lawndale doesn't have a public transportation system that people use for their commute.